About the film

 Would you like to contribute to the development of Real Prayers Are Said In German feature film?
 Donate below and your name will be listed in the credits.

 We'd love to hear from you!
-Please send us your comments and questions.
+Please send us your comments and questions and we'll send you periodic updates.